GliaX/Documentation/docs/getting-started/welcome.md

 You are now a part of an international team that is actively designing, testing, and manufacturing medical hardware.
 Our medical hardware is open-source and shared freely online.
 Glia collaborates with APIL Toronto, Mosaic Medical London and Tashkeel Gaza.

-“We believe in creating and sharing hardware that is easily accessible and can be manufactured in low-resource settings.
-Hundreds of our devices are already in use around the world.” - Glia.org
+We believe in creating and sharing hardware that is easily accessible and can be manufactured in low-resource settings.
+Hundreds of our devices are already in use around the world.

 With your contribution, we can create incredible things!
 Thank you for joining the team!